 The first step is to speak with a Medical Officer Recruiter.
 Please realize that there are many different types of recruiters and while highly skilled in Navy processes, many are unfamiliar with the nuances of physician training.
-Email MedicalVIP.fct@navy.mil and you should be connected to a Medical Officer Recruiter near you.
-The recruiter will guide you through the administrative process of applying, which can take a few months to process.
+Use the QR Code on page 20 to provide your contact information and you will be connected to a Medical Officer Recruiter near you.
+The recruiter will guide you through the administrative process of applying, which can take a few months.